goludugu/alpha_blog/README.md

 # README

 added index for article listing page with data table

+created "create" action for article